 Introduction to Total Productive Maintenance (TPM)

-Total productive maintenance (TPM) is best described as a maintenance strategy for achieving near-perfect production.
-That means no breakdowns, item defects, unplanned stops, slowdowns, or safety incidents.
+Total productive maintenance (TPM) is a maintenance strategy for achieving near-perfect production with no breakdowns, item defects, unplanned stops, slowdowns, or safety incidents.

 What is Total Productive Maintenance (TPM)?